Astor63/TPS-Mods/Gears Upgrade/Items/Shields/Black Hole On Steroids/ReadMe.md

 | Nova Damage:        | 19722            | 24652               | (22% Stronger) |
 | Nova Radius:        | 520              | 800                 | (15% Bigger)   |

-The *Nova Damage* and *Nova Damage* were slighty improved, but not that much, respectively 22% & 15%.
+The *Nova Damage* and *Nova Damage* were slighty improved too, but not that much, respectively 22% & 15%.

 Now, the *Black Hole* can (really) be used to break enemy attack patterns, drag enemies out of cover (with the singularity effect) and wipe them out with a combination of shock nova and gunfire before they recover completely from the stun effect, making it a viable offensive shield as well.